toncho11/IBM_5160_Motherboard_Logic_Analyzer/README.md

 - In the simple parallel port plug-in the /OE is used as "clock" with clock state "Rising Edge".

 Results:
-The Simple Parallel plugin outputs these bytes for pins Q4 - Q7 The result looks like this:
+The Simple Parallel plugin outputs these bytes for pins Q4 - Q7.
+The result looks like this (these are only Q4-Q7):

 - Simple Parallel	data 0x0
 - Simple Parallel	data 0xE